Skip to content

 Link to this section

-Here’s how to use permissions in your application:
+Here’s how to use permissions in your application with different client types:

 if not permission["isGranted"]: